PERSONAL FINANCIAL PROTECTION SERVICES

 Financial security and peace of mind can be gained from constructing a financial protection portfolio.
 In this regard, there are three types of insurance that should be given due consideration: –

-Designed to typically replace up to approximately 50% of your earnings in the situation that you are unable to carry out your occupation due to long-term ill health or disability.
+Designed to typically replace up to approximately 50% to 60% of your earnings in the situation that you are unable to carry out your occupation due to long-term ill health or disability.
 There are various aspects to consider in this regard such as your occupation and the definition of disability, the definition of earnings upon which cover can be calculated, level of cover and level of existing sick pay entitlement, the deferred period and retirement age.

 There are many reasons why one might consider life cover.
 Examples of these are to cover financial liabilities such as a mortgage or loan, to provide additional personal or family orientated cover, to replace lost death in service benefits for those that move from one employer to another or indeed leave altogether to become self-employed, to cover maintenance payments, to cover private school fees or to provide for Inheritance Tax (IHT)